PeterOeClausen/Thesis/README.md

 After picking a hierarchy, you can drill down into the hierarchy on the right.

+Rotate the camera by left-clicking and dragging.
+Pan the camera by right-clicking and dragging.
+Zoom in and out using the scroll wheel.
+Move the camera in y direction using space-key for up or ctrl-key for down.

 You can swich browsing mode on the right side to from Cube to Grid or Card mode.
 Press escape to return to the cube mode you were in.

 You can also hover over a cube with the mouse, and see how many photos are in the cube and see what tags it is alligned with.